Definition of Valuation Account

-In accounting, a valuation account is usually a balance sheet account that is used in combination with another balance sheet account in order to report the carrying amount of an asset or liability.
+In accounting, a valuation account is usually a balance sheet account that is used in combination with another balance sheet account in order to report the carrying amount or carrying value of an asset or liability.

-An example of a valuation account associated with a liability is Discount on Bonds Payable.
-The debit balance in this valuation account will be combined with the credit balance in Bonds Payable in order to report the carrying amount of the bonds.
+Two examples of valuation accounts associated with a liabilities are Bond Issue Costs and Discount on Bonds Payable.
+The debit balances in these valuation accounts will be combined with the credit balance in Bonds Payable in order to report the carrying value or carrying amount of the bonds.
 Premium on Bonds Payable is a valuation account with a credit balance.